European tendering procedure

 Purchases subject to the European procedure

-The provisions of the Act of 15 June 2006, of the Royal Decree of 24 June 2013 and of the Ministerial Decree of 18 December 2013 state that as a rule a European tendering procedure must be used for all deliveries of goods or services worth at least € 418,000 excluding VAT and for the execution of works worth a minimum of € 5,225,000 excluding VAT.
+The provisions of the European procedure 2014/25 transposed in the Law of 17 june 2016 on public procurement, of the Royal Decree of 18 june 2017 on public procurement procedure in special sectors. and of the Royal Decree of 22 june 2017 amending the Rayal Decree of 14 january 2013 setting the general rules for the execution of public contracts state that as a rule a European tendering procedure must be used for all deliveries of goods or services worth at least € 443.000 excluding VAT and for the execution of works worth a minimum of € 5.548,000 excluding VAT.

 Details of the procedure

-- A European tendering procedure starts with the publication of a Periodic Indicative Notice, in which candidate suppliers are notified of the purchases planned for the 12 months ahead (at the most).
+- A European tendering procedure could start with the optional publication of a Periodic Indicative Notice, in which candidate suppliers are notified of the purchases planned for the 12 months ahead (at the most).

 - Based on the criteria set out in the notice, Elia selects the candidates who will go on to the tendering procedure, in other words those candidates from whom Elia will accept tenders in response to its call for tenders.

 - Once the tenders have been received and examined, suppliers where required are invited to take part in one or more rounds of negotiations.

 - Following the negotiations, Elia makes a final evaluation of the tenders and awards the contract.